Flags from the countries of all teams who've competed at RoboGames/ROBOlympics.

 Engineering Principles: Electrical Engineering, Mechanical Engineering, Computer Science

-Event Summary: Segway-style two-wheeled balancing robots must quickly run a race without falling over.
+Event Summary: Segway-style,balancing robots must quickly run a race without falling over.

 Object:

-The objective of this contest is to complete the course in the shortest period of time, while staying balanced.
+The objective of this competition is to complete the course in the shortest period of time, while staying balanced.

 Robot:

-Robot starts behind a white, starting line.
-Clock starts when robot crosses the starting line.
-Finish lines are approximately 20 feet from the starting line.
-There are two white finish lines, placed 24" apart.
-Clock stops when robot remains stationary with its wheels or legs between the two lines for more than 10 seconds.
+Robots start behind a white starting line.
+Finish lines are approximately 6 meters from the starting line.
+There are two white finish lines, placed approximately 60cm apart.
+The timer starts when the robot crosses the starting line.
+The timer stops when the robot remains stationary with its wheels between the two finish lines.

 Course boundaries will be determined prior to race.
-Robots that stray outside of the course boundaries on a given run will have 2X, the time outside the boundary added to their score.
+Robots that stray outside of the course boundaries will have 2X the time outside the boundary added to their score.

 Scoring:

-Robots will receive a score corresponding to the number of seconds from start to finish.
+Robots will receive a score equivalent to the number of seconds from start to finish.

-Obstacles are assigned a scoring multiplier between 0.1 and 0.9, prior to the start of the competition, and will reflect the difficulty of traversing the obstacle, and other factors the judges determine to be relevant.
+Obstacles are assigned a scoring multiplier between 0.1 and 0.9 and will reflect the difficulty of traversing the obstacle.

 • Ramps (up and down)